What are the colors of North Korean flag?

 The table below has the common and popular codes of these colors in HEX, RGB and CMYK formats along with Pantone (PMS), RAL and NCS (Natural Color System).
 Please note that HEX and RGB codes are to be used for digital works and web pages (including HTML and CSS) while the CMYK values are for printers.

-The North Korea flag is known as Ramhongsaek Konghwagukgi.
+The North Korea flag is known as Ramhongsaek Konghwagukgi (blue and red-colored flag of the republic).

 What is the meaning of colors in the North Korea flag?